Font size

 • Mosquito-borne diseases of man offer special challenges to those trying to prevent or control disease outbreaks.
 First, with the sole exceptions of yellow fever and Japanese encephalitis, vaccines licensed for use in humans are not available.

-• The mosquito-borne disease surveillance program monitors and detects arbovirus activities in an effort to minimize the risk of human infections throughout Indian River County.
+• The mosquito-borne disease surveillance program monitors and detects arbovirus activities to minimize the risk of human infections throughout Indian River County.

 • The SLE/WNV surveillance program conducted by IRMCD has two inseparable components.
 The first component is the use of sentinel chicken flocks to monitor levels of virus transmission from mosquitoes to birds in the county.
 There are 8 sentinel chicken sites located throughout the county to assess local mosquito transmission of West Nile virus, St. Louis encephalitis, and Eastern equine encephalitis in birds.
 The second component involves the intensive monitoring of two representative populations of the principal vector mosquito,

-• Unlike the encephalitis viruses, there are no useful early detection monitoring programs for dengue, chikungunya or Zika viruses.
-Since these viruses are transmitted from mosquito to man, the only indication of virus in Florida will be the reporting of a human case.
+• Unlike the encephalitis viruses, there are no useful early detection monitoring programs for dengue, chikungunya, or Zika viruses.
+Since these viruses are transmitted from mosquito to man, the only indication of the virus in Florida will be the reporting of a human case.

 Doc app